Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Coordinate Information
 ~~~~~~~~~~~~~~~~~~~~~~

 In order to plot a previously obtained result, an additional input of coordinates for all buses in the network is necessary.
 The coordinates have to be provided as a *coordinate dictionary*.
-The recommended way to generate a coordinate dictionary is to use a ``.csv`` holding all coordinate data.
+The recommended way to generate a coordinate dictionary is to use a ``.csv`` file holding all coordinate data.
 The ``.csv`` file holding the coordinate data has to follow the format

 .. code-block::